Discrete Morse functions from lexicographic orders: On the homotopy type of

 If $L_r > L_{R_r}$, then we pair $\sigma $ with a face $\tau $ such that $e\tau $ has the $b_r$ bar insertion shifted to after the skipped interval, increasing the number of minimal skipped intervals by 1, so that $\dim (\tau ) = \dim (\sigma ) + 1$ and $e\sigma <_{lex } e\tau $.
 The bar insertion $b_r$ is shifted to the unique position later in the saturated chain which ensures there are still only topological descents after the skipped interval.
 Such a position exists precisely because $L_r > L_{R_r}$.
-One may check that $\tau $ is critical by observing that the skipped interval derived from the former highest rank nontrivial minimal skipped interval of $e\sigma $ is also minimal ( of type 1).
+One may check that $\tau $ is critical by observing that the skipped interval derived from the former highest rank nontrivial minimal skipped interval of $e\sigma $ is also minimal ( of type 1); moreover, the minimal skipped intervals of $\sigma $ after truncation still cover all ranks, for the same reason this holds for $\sigma $.

 When $L_r \le L_{R_r}$, then we instead pair $\sigma $ with a critical cell $\rho $ such that $e\rho <_{lex } e\sigma $ and $\dim (\tau ) = \dim (\sigma )-1$.
-This is accomplished by shifting the bar insertion which creates the block $L_{R_r}$ into the minimal skipped interval increasing its height by one and decreasing the number of minimal skipped intervals by one.
+This is accomplished by shifting the bar insertion which creates the block $L_{R_r}$ into the minimal skipped interval increasing its height by one and decreasing the number of minimal skipped intervals by one; again the property of truncated intervals covering all ranks is preserved.
 Because exactly one of the conditions $L_r > L_{R_r}$ or $L_r\le L_{R_r}$ holds, we are ensured that there is not a series of more than two critical cells arising from shifting more and more bar insertions in or out of the interval, so there is no issue of multiple cells needing the same partner in this manner.

 Now let us turn to the possibility that the last nontrivial minimal skipped interval is of type two, in which case the interval comes from refining a collection of blocks in two different ways, such as in Ziegler's example.
 When $\lambda $ is of hook shape, none of the critical cells may be of type two, since the blocks may only use one type of letter with repetition, but every letter appearing in the blocks to be refined must occur in at least two places; it is impossible to avoid topological ascents after the last nontrivial minimal skipped interval when using only the one type of letter which occurs with repetition.
 Let us nonetheless briefly discuss how to match critical cells $\tau $ whose last nontrivial minmimal skipped interval is of type two, in case this could be helpful for generalizing our result to all $\lambda $.
 What remains open is whether the partner cell for $\tau $ is itself critical.
 We pair the critical cell $\tau $ with a lexicographically earlier cell $\sigma $ by replacing the (topological) descent immediately following the last nontrivial minimal skipped interval by an ascent in a way so that this rank is incorporated into the last nontrivial minimal skipped interval.
 This is possible because the last block refined in the last nontrivial minimal skipped interval must have size at least three, because it is refineable in two different ways.
 Thus, this block needs further refinement after the nontrivial minimal skipped interval, so we insert such a refinement step into the interior of the skipped interval.